UFproject/GatorFish/Sprint1.md

 6. Implement bidding and auction features.
 7. Design admin panel for handling disputes.
 8. Optimize database queries for faster performance.
+9. Write the Navigation component.
+10. Write the Product Card component.
+11. Write the Login page.
+12. Add the router.
+13. Write the Product page.

 ------